CANSpiNproject/dh2025/README.md

 ![annotation_overview](results/visualizations/cs1_annotation_amounts__all_tokens.png)

 ## Usage
-To use the notebook `perform_analysis.ipynb`, install the [gitma-canspin package](https://github.com/CANSpiNproject/gitma-canspin/tree/v1.6.3) following the instructions of its README.
+To use the notebook `perform_analysis.ipynb`, install the [gitma-canspin package (v1.6.4)](https://github.com/CANSpiNproject/gitma-canspin/tree/v1.6.4) following the instructions of its README.
+The notebook enables the user to reproduce the analysis steps we have performed.
+It is not necessary to execute it, if you wish to see the analysis results only.
+In this case, see our paper and the content of the `/results` folder.

 ## Licenses
 The original texts are in the public domain, with the exception of the German-language novels from the 20th century, which are protected by copyright.
 Accordingly, the latter data is published here in a derived format as shuffled `.tsv` only.